 Workers’ compensation usually covers about 2/3 of your average weekly wages, but it will not cover damages such as pain and suffering (as mentioned above).
 Non-economic damages would be covered via a third-party personal injury lawsuit.
-Our team can discuss this with you during your initial, free consultation.
+Our personal injury lawyers can discuss this with you during your initial free consultation.

-Call Farmer & Morris Law, PLLC, Today for Help with Your Case
+Call Farmer & Morris Law, PLLC, Today for Help with Your Construction Accident Case

-If you suffered injuries in a construction accident that was someone else’s fault, our team can help.
+If you suffered injuries in a construction accident that was someone else’s fault, our law firm can help.
 Call Farmer & Morris Law, PLLC, to speak with a team member today.
-The call is free, and there is no obligation.
+The initial consultation call is free, and there is no obligation.